 Maintaining a safe, wholesome supply of meat and poultry products is a top priority for the Board of Animal Health (BOAH).
 Such products are inspected under several different inspection programs within the state of Indiana.
 A complete list of inspected plants is available in Excel and PDF formats.

-State-inspected facilities: These operations are inspected by BOAH for proper handling, cooking, storage, processing, labeling and sanitation practices throughout the facility on a continuous basis.
-In addition, in facilities that slaughter livestock or poultry, BOAH staff inspects all animals as they are presented for any signs of illness, defect or contamination.
+State-inspected facilities: These operations are inspected by BOAH for proper handling, cooking, storage, processing, labeling and sanitation practices throughout the facility on a daily basis.
+In addition, in facilities that slaughter livestock or poultry, BOAH's staff inspects live animals for any signs of illness, defect or contamination.
 The carcasses of animals are inspected again, post-slaughter, for abnormalities.
 Any signs of disease or contamination are referred to a staff veterinarian for a decision on the disposition of meat as suitable for human consumption or not.
 Under federal law, inspection standards must be "equal to" those of federally inspected operations; however, state-inspected products cannot be sold outside of Indiana.

 Products produced under state inspection bear the Indiana "legend"--a seal that indicates BOAH inspection occurred.
 These products may be sold in wholesale or retail outlets to the public, restaurants, supermarkets or other businesses.